 Length: 352 pages (may vary)

-Major themes: This novel deals with themes about the inevitability of change and learning to find happiness.
+Major Themes: This novel deals with themes about the inevitability of change and learning to find happiness.
 We also examine how we lose and find ourselves, how we adjust to change, and how we might find happiness if we have enough time to learn.
 And By using people and places, the protagonist illustrates that change is inevitable, regardless of human desires.

 Setting: The majority of the book takes place in present-day London.
 However, it flips back and forth to different periods, from the late 16th century to 2017.

-Point of view: The novel is told from Tom Hazard’s point of view, and he describes his own story in the first person.
+Point of View: The novel is told from Tom Hazard’s point of view, and he describes his own story in the first person.

-Main characters: In the story, several characters appear, including Rose, Marion, Camille, Hendrich, and Omai.
-But the main character is Tom Hazard, a 41-year-old London teacher who has lived for centuries but has a rare condition that has caused him to live for centuries.
+Main Characters: In the story, several characters appear, including Rose, Marion, Camille, Hendrich, and Omai.
+However, the main character is Tom Hazard, a 41-year-old London teacher who has lived for centuries but has a rare condition that has caused him to live for centuries.
 He was born in 1581 in France.
 As a result of a rare genetic disorder, he aged exceptionally slowly and lived history alongside famous historical figures.

-Book summary | How To Stop Time by Matt Haig
+Book Summary | How To Stop Time by Matt Haig

 It is about Tom Hazard, though he has used many different names.
 He has an unusual condition that causes him to slowly age, so he leaves town every few years and starts fresh with a new name, always frightened that someone will discover him.